 - Plenty of information you can find on forums or database services.

 - Finally, don’t forget to read financial statements.

 All this will help you familiarize with the environment you are in.

 Second midpoint – Economic Value Analysis

-Most noteworthy, you need to answer a big question.
+Most noteworthy, you’ll need to answer a big question.
 How much economic value your product creates for customers?
 How much value do you think it creates?
 This typically consists of incremental revenue, reduced cost, reduced risk or time savings.
 For each, you can attach monetary value.
 Which pricing model you will choose depends on your target audience.
 The amount of captured economic value depends on your ability to prove a benefit.
 Also, how much that benefit matters to your target customer.
 And the consistency of financial value for customers.
-You will not be able to capture all.
-In conclusion, pay attention that what is essential for one, is not necessarily important to others.
+You will not be able to capture them all.
+In conclusion, pay attention that what is essential for one, is not necessarily relevant to others.